 Lightweight Type Anchors (LWT)

-The most common anchor of this class is the "lightweight anchor."
+The most common anchor of this class is the "lightweight anchor" (LWT).
 This anchor is easily recognizable due to the large pivoting fluke areas and the stock being mounted at the crown of the anchor.
-The most famous of the LWT anchor designs is the "Danforth."
+The most famous of the LWT anchor designs is of course the "Danforth."
 The "Danforth" name has become synonymous with all lightweight style anchors.
 So much so, that this entire class of anchors is often referred to as Danforth's regardless of the manufacturer.

 The idea behind the Lightweight design was to provide an anchor with good holding characteristics in a small and relatively light weight package that was easy to store aboard a vessel.
 Richard S. Danforth met this challenge and first tested his original design in 1940.